 Towards a Healthier Family Approach

 The cross-section of a healthy family is the same regardless of whether or not that family is caring for a person with a substance or behavioural addiction.
 Clear, honest, sensitive communication is paramount, where feelings are discussed openly and a supportive atmosphere is maintained.
 A sense of responsibility and accountability is encouraged, leading to a shared sense that the people involved are in control of themselves, and act as the authors of their own destinies.

 Individual family members must continually aim to improve themselves as well.
 They should guard against becoming one of the stereotypes that represent dysfunctional family characteristics.
 The way forward is through valuing the supportive individual contribution that each person in the family can actively make during the process of addiction recovery.

 Contact The Dawn Rehab Thailand

 The Dawn provides comprehensive care for those who suffer from addiction and mental illness.
 We offer special individual and group therapy sessions for family members looking to take on a more active supporting role for their loved ones.
 We offer effective counselling in a comfortable environment, while our extensive mental health expertise and 1:1 staff to client ratio allow us to put people and families together on the path to better living.

 We also offer a complete relapse guarantee, including a free 28-day stay in our rehab centre in Thailand for any patient who completes our addiction therapy and later suffers a relapse.
-If you or your family is experiencing difficulties related to addiction or recovery, get back on the right track by contacting The Dawn today or call +66 63 048 4877 for an immediate assistance.
+If you or your family is experiencing difficulties related to addiction or recovery, get back on the right track by contacting The Dawn today for an immediate assistance.